luisburigo/sdk-payment/README.md

 # 💳 (Monorepo) SDK Payment's

 Client browser sdk developed to use in browser.
-I developed to study new technologies.
+Developed to study new technologies.

 ## 💻 Technologies